 Research INTERESTs

 As an INAF - Postdoctoral Researcher and member of the Florence Extragalactic Group, I explore the ways the galaxy components, such as the interstellar medium (i.e. gas, dust, metals), the stellar populations, and the environment, interact and relate to each other in star-forming galaxies.
-More specifically, I try to relate the optical extinction, to the dust distribution and to the gas surface density, on resolved scales, and investigate possible dependences with other galaxy properties.
-I am also interested in the mechanisms that trigger the star-formation activity on galaxies with pure elliptical morphology.
+More specifically, I try to relate the optical extinction, to the dust distribution and the gas surface density, on resolved scales (< 1kpc), and investigate possible dependences with other galaxy properties.
+I am also interested in the mechanisms that trigger the star-formation activity on galaxies with elliptical morphology.

-As a doctoral candidate I have worked on multi-wavelength data (UV to sub-mm) of large samples of galaxies such as DustPedia, GOALS, GAMA, HELP, etc. In order to study their physical properties such as their interstellar medium, stellar/dust content, star-forming activity, contribution by active nucleus and to trace their evolution, I used data from both ground-based and space observatories and obtained SED-fitting analysis with code CIGALE.
+As a doctoral candidate I have worked on multi-wavelength data (UV to sub-mm) of large samples of galaxies such as DustPedia, GOALS, GAMA, HELP, etc. from both ground-based and space observatories.
+With the SED fitting code CIGALE, I modelled the SEDs of galaxies of different types deriving their physical properties with aim to study their interstellar medium, stellar/dust content, star-forming activity, contribution by active nucleus and to trace their evolution.
+The title of my PhD dissertation is "Stellar populations and the properties of the ISM in non-typical local galaxies".
+You can find my dissertation here.

 I have also been using spectral synthesis/modelling codes to investigate optical (FADO) and infrared spectra of galaxies (DustEM, PAHFIT).
 Finally, I have also been familiar with radiative transfer models.